Ozmachines/Eletric-Machines-/README.md

 **5. Efficiency Map Construction**

-* For each combination of current and speed:
+* For each combination of torque and speed:

   * Input and output powers are determined.
-  * Eletromagnetic torque and overall efficiency are computed.
+  * Eletromagnetic losses and overall efficiency are computed.
   * Results are stored in a 2D matrix forming the efficiency map.